sieve-project/sieve/docs/demo.md

 The following explains how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).

 ### Prerequisite
-#### Kind cluster is required
+**Kind cluster is required**.
 Sonar tests the controller in a kind cluster, so kind needs to be installed for testing.

-#### controller needs to be recompiled
+**The controller needs to be recompiled**.
 Some porting effort is required to use Sonar to test any controller.
 We have already ported [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) and rebuilt the images.

 ### Testing the controller with time travel config